BGPcoder/PacMan-Factory-Game/README.md

 # PacBody-Game
 This is an exercise from MIT Coding Course for Womxn, Module 7.
-This game allows the user to press a button to start a game where the user can add images of pacmen moving across the screen in different directions and at different speeds.
+This game allows the user to press a button to start a game where the user can press a button and add the same image of a "pacman" moving across the screen in different directions and at different speeds.

 MIT License